Alex Wood (baseball): Cincinnati Reds (2019)

-Return to the Dodgers (2020)
+Los Angeles Dodgers (2020)

 On January 12, 2020, Wood returned to the Dodgers on a one-year, $4 million deal.
 The Dodgers' 2020 season did not begin until late July as a result of the COVID-19 pandemic, and Wood made the start on July 25 against the San Francisco Giants.
 He struggled with his command in the outing, only lasting three innings, and was placed on the injured list after the game with left shoulder inflammation.
 He rejoined the active roster on September 1, though he was reduced to a bullpen role for the rest of the season.

-Wood appeared in nine games (two starts) on the season, allowing nine earned runs in 122/3 innings for a career-worst 6.39 ERA, and a career-worst WHIP of 1.816, as he struck out 15 batters. he was left off the roster for the first two rounds of the playoffs but was added back to it for the NLCS, and he pitched 2 1/3 scoreless innings in the series.
+Wood appeared in nine games (two starts) on the season, allowing nine earned runs in 122/3 innings for a career-worst 6.39 ERA, and a career-worst WHIP of 1.816, as he struck out 15 batters.
+He was left off the roster for the first two rounds of the playoffs but was added back to it for the NLCS, and he pitched 2 1/3 scoreless innings in the series.
 In the 2020 World Series against the Tampa Bay Rays, Wood appeared in two games, pitching four scoreless innings, as the Dodgers won the championship.

-San Francisco Giants (2021–present)
+San Francisco Giants (2021–2023)

 On January 14, 2021, Wood signed a one-year, $3 million deal with the San Francisco Giants.
 In the 2021 regular season, Wood was 10–4 with a 3.83 ERA.
 In 26 starts he pitched 138.2 innings in which he struck out 152 batters, averaging 9.9 strikeouts per 9 innings, and was 4th in the NL in hit batters (16).

 On December 1, 2021, Wood re-signed with the Giants on a two-year, $25 million contract.

 On June 23, 2022, Wood threw his 1,000th career strikeout against Travis d'Arnaud of the Atlanta Braves.
-In 2022, he was 8-12 with a 5.10 ERA in 26 starts, and pitched 130.2 innings in which he struck out 131 batters and hit 12 batters (8th in the NL).
+In 2022, he was 8–12 with a 5.10 ERA in 26 starts, and pitched 130.2 innings in which he struck out 131 batters and hit 12 batters (8th in the NL).

+Oakland Athletics (2024)

+On February 2, 2024, Wood signed a one-year, $8.5 million contract with the Oakland Athletics.
+On March 19, Wood was named the A's opening day starter.
+Wood took the loss in his Oakland debut, giving up six runs on seven hits and a walk over 3 1/3 innings against the Cleveland Guardians.
+After nine starts, he was placed on the injured list with left rotator cuff tendinitis on May 15, and was transferred to the 60–day injured list on June 9.
+On July 25, it was announced that Wood would require season–ending shoulder surgery.

+On August 8, 2025, Wood announced his retirement from professional baseball via an Instagram post.